-Included in non current assets in Note 10 to the consolidated balance sheet is an investment in an unlisted company, being Mears Technologies Inc, at book value of \$1,922,068 and included in note 9 to the consolidated balance sheet is a bridge loan to Mears Technologies Inc. at a book value of \$1,008,084.
+Included in non current assets in Note 10 to the consolidated balance sheet is an investment in an unlisted company, being Mears Technologies Inc, at book value of \$1,922,068 and included in Note 9 to the consolidated balance sheet is a bridge loan to Mears Technologies Inc. at a book value of \$1,008,084 and other debtors of \$175,553 which includes accrued interest of \$175,389 on the bridge loan.
 The ultimate recovery of the value of these assets is dependent upon the success of the commercialisation of the Mears Silicon Technology and the viability of the Mears Technology Inc. business as a whole.

-As a result of the matter described in Note 21 to the financial statements, there is significant uncertainty whether Mears Technology Inc will be able to continue as a going concern and therefore whether K2 Energy Limited would realise the value of the bridge loan and shares in unlisted company in Notes 9 and 10 to the consolidated balance sheet.
+As a result of the matter described in Note 21 to the financial statements, there is significant uncertainty whether Mears Technology Inc will be able to continue as a going concern and therefore whether K2 Energy Limited would realise the value of the bridge loan and other debtors and shares in unlisted company in Notes 9 and 10 to the consolidated balance sheet.